 The Ninth Circuit has also adopted the legal-certainty test, albeit only where a plaintiff pleads less than the jurisdictional amount in controversy in the plaintiff's ad damnum.
 In Sanchez v.
 Monumental Life Insurance Co., 102 F.3d 398 (9th Cir.
-1996), the Ninth Circuit addressed the burden of proof on a removing defendant to prove the amount in controversy, concluding that when the complaint is silent with regard to the amount in controversy, the defendant must prove the amount in controversy by a preponderance of the evidence.
+1996), the Ninth Circuit addressed the burden of proof on a removing defendant to prove the amount in controversy and concluded that when the plaintiff's complaint is silent with regard to the amount in controversy, the defendant has the burden of proving the amount in controversy by a preponderance of the evidence.
 102 F.3d at 404 (citing Gaus v.
 Miles, Inc., 980 F.2d 564 (9th Cir.
-1992) (per curiam)); see also Abrego Abrego v.
-Dow Chem.
-Co., 443 F.3d 676, 683 n.8 (9th Cir.
-2006) (explaining that the preponderance standard applies only when a plaintiff fails to plead the amount in controversy and reserving the issue of what standard to apply when a plaintiff pleads an amount less than the jurisdictional amount) (per curiam).
-Earlier this year, the Ninth Circuit confronted the situation where the plaintiff's ad damnum pleads damages that are less than the jurisdictional amount.
+1992) (per curiam)).
+See also Abrego Abrego v.
+Dow Chemical Co., 443 F.3d 676, 683 n.8 (9th Cir.
+2006) (explaining that the preponderance standard applies only when the plaintiff fails to plead the amount in controversy and reserving the issue of what standard applies when the plaintiff pleads an amount less than the jurisdictional amount) (per curiam).
+Earlier this year, the Ninth Circuit addressed the issue of what proof the removing defendant must provide to contradict the plaintiff's ad damnum that damages are less than the jurisdictional amount.
 Lowdermilk v.
-United States Bank N.A., 479 F.3d 994, 998-1000 (9th Cir.
-2007).
-Citing the Third Circuit's decision in Morgan, the court concluded that a legal-certainty standard applied in such a situation.
-Id. at 999; cf. Tapscott v.
-MS Dealer Serv.
-Corp., 77 F.3d 1353, 1356-57 (11th Cir.
-1996) (explaining "[w]here a plaintiff has made an unspecified demand for damages," it is inappropriate to impose "the daunting burden of proving, to a legal certainty, that the plaintiff's damages are not less than the amount-incontroversy requirement"), overruled on other grounds, Cohen v.
+United States Bank Nat'l Ass'n, 479 F.3d 994, 998-1000 (9th Cir.
+2007); The Ninth Circuit, citing the Third Circuit's decision in Morgan, concluded that a legal-certainty standard applied only when the plaintiff pleads an amount of damages less than the jurisdictional amount.
+Id. at 999.
+Cf. Tapscott v.
+MS Dealer Service Corp., 77 F.3d 1353, 1356-57 (11th Cir.
+1996) (explaining "[w]here a plaintiff has made an unspecified demand for damages" it is inappropriate to impose "the daunting burden of proving, to a legal certainty, that the plaintiff's damages are not less than the amount-incontroversy requirement," but not addressing the effect of a demand for less than the jurisdictional amount) overruled on other grounds, Cohen v.
 Office Depot, Inc., 204 F.3d 1069, 1072-73 (11th Cir.
 2000).

 The other circuits that have addressed the issue have all concluded that the preponderance-of-the-evidence standard is appropriate in all circumstances.
 For example, the Fifth Circuit explicitly rejected the legal-certainty standard where a plaintiff pleads an ad damnum of less than the jurisdictional amount.
 De Aguilar v.
 Boeing Co., 47 F.3d 1404, 1410-11 (5th Cir.
 1995).
 In De Aguilar, the plaintiffs, "in a bold effort to avoid federal court," had specifically alleged that their respective damages did not exceed the jurisdictional amount.
 Id. at 1409-10.
 The Fifth Circuit recognized that "[t]he majority of states, however, have followed the example of Federal Rule of Civil Procedure 54(c) and do not limit damages awards to the amount specified in the ad damnum clause of the state pleading."
 Id. at 1410.
-The court concluded that the changes in the state rules undermined any imposition of the legal certainty standard on a removing defendant:
+The Fifth Circuit concluded that the changes in the state rules undermined the application of the legal certainty standard on removing defendants: